What is vinyl fencing made of?

 For strata or other multi-family dwellings, keeping any fires contained to as few units as possible is crucial.
 Wood fencing will spread the fire from point to point, leading to every unit possibly catching fire from the wood fence.

-Please see the colors available for the individual styles.
+Please see the colours available for the individual styles.
 You can mix and match the colors of the various components, to make your fencing your own.
-Go to this link, to see photos of styles and colors.
+Go to this link, to see photos of styles and colours.
+Vinyl Fence Colours

 Can vinyl be painted?